sri-sruthi/clinical-llm-symptom-eval/README.md

 - File: synthea/synthea_clinical_notes.csv
 - License: Apache 2.0

+The Synthea simulator generated over 21,000 encounters and 13,000 condition records.
+From this raw synthetic EHR data, a curated subset of encounters was transformed into short clinical narratives to serve as a controlled baseline dataset.

 ## 2. NBME Clinical Patient Notes
 - Source: Kaggle (USMLE Step 2 CS)
 - Type: Standardized exam-style clinical notes